rxv3774/WebCheckers/docs/DesignDoc.md

 :![Sign In Sequence Diagram](Sign-In-Sequence-Diagram.png) _(Figure 131)_

 Back in GetHomeRoute, the current lobby will now be displayed and, if there is more than one player in the lobby, there will be an option to select a player and start a game.
 Once the client chooses an opponent and clicks the start game button, the client is sent to GetGameRoute.
 GetGameRoute is responsible for creating a match in GameCenter (if one does not already exist) and displaying the game page to the client.
 More about the sign-in process can be found in the "Significant Features" section (Figure 176).

-> _Provide a summary of the Server-side UI tier of your architecture.
-> Describe the types of components in the tier and describe their
-> responsibilities.
-This should be a narrative description, i.e. it has
-> a flow or "story line" that the reader can follow._

-> _At appropriate places as part of this narrative provide one or more
-> static models (UML class structure or object diagrams) with some
-> details such as critical attributes and methods._

-> _You must also provide any dynamic models, such as statechart and
-> sequence diagrams, as is relevant to a particular aspect of the design
-> that you are describing.
-For example, in WebCheckers you might create
-> a sequence diagram of the `POST /validateMove` HTTP request processing
-> or you might show a statechart diagram if the Game component uses a
-> state machine to manage the game._

-> _If a dynamic model, such as a statechart describes a feature that is
-> not mostly in this tier and cuts across multiple tiers, you can
-> consider placing the narrative description of that feature in a
-> separate section for describing significant features.
-Place this after
-> you describe the design of the three tiers._

 ### Application Tier